TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/industrial_comms/ethernetip_adapter.md

 ## Device Level Ring

 Device Level Ring on EtherNet/IP firmware provides redundancy to the switch implementation.
 It is a beacon based implementation with support for a minimum beacon of 200us and timeout of 400us.
-More information is available in developer guide(provide a link here).
+More information is available in \subpage ICSS_DLR_DESIGN.

 ## IEEE PTP-1588 Implementation
 PTP/1588 on EtherNet/IP provides time synchronization support.
 The implementation is driven by CIP Sync requirements which require End to End clock support over UDP (Annex D).
 EtherNet/IP adapter application supports both OC and TC implementations along with syntonization.